Trading strategies

 Options are used by some traders as a means of mitigating risk.

-Defined risk: when you buy an option your potential loss is capped at the premium you paid, although it’s worth noting that you could lose more or less than the premium paid if, for example, you’re trading in different currency to your account currency, due to FX price fluctuations, in addition to a currency conversion fee.
-However, the option will expire worthless if the market doesn’t move enough to be in-the-money, so if you have multiple option positions which aren’t in-the-money, your overall losses will accumulate.
+Defined risk: when you buy an option, your potential loss is capped at the premium you paid with OTC options (or at the option's price multiplied by the stake for spread bet options).
+However, it’s worth noting that you could lose more or less than this amount, for example, if you're trading in different currency to your account currency, due to FX price fluctuations and a currency conversion fee.
+The option will expire worthless if the market doesn't move enough to be in-the-money, so if you have multiple option positions that aren’t in-the-money, your overall losses will accumulate.

-Flexibility: options allow you to make money whether the market is going up, down, or staying flat.
+Flexibility: options provide the ability to profit whether the market is going up, down, or staying flat.
 This presents more potential opportunities to profit and diversify.

-Hedging: by trading on options strategically, you can protect your wider investments from adverse market movements.
+Hedging: by trading on options strategically, you can protect your broader investments from adverse market movements.
 Learn more about hedging below.

 Hedging